green-fox-academy/czakoilevente/project-phase/sprint5/code_as_infrastructure.md

 The content will consist of main blocks:`resource` and `provider` and sub-blocks such as: `tags`, `connection` and `provisioner`.

+For transparency you can use separate `.tf` files for the blocks.

 ```
 NOTE:
 For all files which match terraform.tfvars or *.auto.tfvars present in the current directory,